MattewEon/php-ApiRest/README.md

 `addIgnore("ignoredField1", ...)`.
 Then, to convert Model's instances to JSON call the `encode()` function !

-Model classes can be retrieved from JSON using this function :
+Model classes can be retrieved from JSON using this static function :
-`fromJSON(stdClass $data)`.
+`Model::fromJSON(stdClass $data)`.

 # 3. <a name="3"></a> Future improvements